-The severity of an electrical depends on the amount of electricity you came into contact with and how long your body was in contact with the current.
+The severity of an electrical burn depends on the amount of electricity you come into contact with and how long your body is connected with the current.
 Similar to other burns, electrical burns have three degrees of severity, with tissue damage depending on:

-- Amperage of current passing through the tissues
+- The amperage of current passing through the tissues

 - Resistance of tissue traversed by current

 A major concern with electrical burns is whether or not the victim has suffered injuries as a result of the electrical current, so any odd sensations, feelings or pains, even remote from the burn, need to be evaluated urgently.
 Electrical injuries can sometimes be contained to thermal (electricity can create heat and cause a thermal burn or in addition, can be conducted through the body to cause a wide variety of internal injuries).